bahrmichael/bahrmichael.github.io/_posts/2020-04-27-measuring-performance.md

             },
         ]
     )

+def publish_event(event):
+    # sends the event to the sns topic
+    # specified in the event

+def get_delay(event):
+    # calculate the time until the
+    # event shall be fired
 ```

-This approach is good if your function processes just one event at a time and you don't hit [lambda's concrrency limits](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
+This approach is good if your function processes just one event at a time and you don't hit [lambda's concurrency limits](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
 In other situations you may quickly notice a significant downside of this approach: We don't make use of batching.
 In the worst case we establish a new connection for every event.

 Even if we don't establish a new connection for each event, the code still waits for the network call to complete.
 To put the speed of network calls into perspective, have a look at [Computer Latency at a Human Scale](https://www.prowesscorp.com/computer-latency-at-a-human-scale/).